 Today, I’m opening up about something.
 I’m opening my heart to everyone who reads this.
 So here goes the 13 reasons I shouldn’t date anyone.

 I hate myself for overthinking things.
 For making everything more complicated than they already are.

 I romanticize every single text, phone call, and conversation.
 I romanticize every single kiss, touch, and embrace.
 I’ve always had this idea that I’ll meet “the one” in a bookstore, or a theatre, or the train and that some force of nature would bring us together.

 As if I haven’t had enough heartbreaks in my lifetime already.
 The problem with me is that I fall too fast.
 Go out with me for tea, see a movie with me, compliment me—do something nice for me—and for sure, I’ll be falling for you in a heartbeat.

 You know that Emma Stone movie called Easy A?
 Yeah; I feel like her.
 Except that she wasn’t really a slut.
 I think I am, even though people tell me I’m not.

 5. I confused sex with love.

 There’s this song by Pansy Division entitled “Luv Luv Luv”.
-The whole song is about people thinking that sex equates with love.
+The song is about people thinking sex equates with love.
 I’m not saying that the two can’t exist together.
 Sexual chemistry and intimacy are as equally important as a solid emotional bond.
 The problem with me was that since I’m a romantic and an Easy J, I thought having sex with someone would fulfil me emotionally, and that it meant the other person loved me.

 6. I’m always in a fragile emotional state that rejections make me feel so unloved and unwanted.

-I know that the other person is not doing it intentionally (or maybe they are), but it just makes me really depressed when they don’t respond right away.
+I know that the other person is not doing it intentionally (or maybe they are), but it just makes me depressed when they don’t respond right away.
 I hate having to wait for a text or a call.
 The anticipation kills me every single time.